awwx/amacx/README.md

 Error: "prn: undefined;\n cannot reference an identifier before its definition\n  in module: top-level"
 ```

-At the REPL you can first type `(use arc)` to load "arc.arc", or, the
+At the REPL you could first type `(use arc)` to load "arc.arc", or, the
-`-u` command line option will also do the same thing:
+`-u` command line option will also do the same thing for you:

 ```
 $ amacx -u arc